Meaning Nature And Scope Of Jurisprudence Overview

 Relationship of Jurisprudence with other Social Sciences

-- Jurisprudence and Psychology– No human science can be described properly without a thorough knowledge of Human Mind.
+No human science can be described properly without a thorough knowledge of Human Mind.
 Hence, Psychology has a close connection with Jurisprudence.
 Relationship of Psychology and Law is established in the branch of Criminological Jurisprudence.
-Both psychology and jurisprudence are interested in solving questions such as motive behind a crime, criminal personality, reasons for crime etc.
+Both psychology and jurisprudence are interested in solving questions such as the motive behind a crime, criminal personality, reasons for crime etc.

-3. Jurisprudence and Ethics– Ethics has been defined as the science of Human Conduct.
-It strives for ideal Human Behaviour.
+Ethics has been defined as the science of Human Conduct.
+It strives for ideal Human Behavior.
 This is how Ethics and Jurisprudence are interconnected:

-c.
-Ethics is concerned with good human conduct in the light of public opinion.
+- Ethics is concerned with good human conduct in the light of the public opinion.

-d.
-Jurisprudence is related with Positive Morality in so far as law is the instrument to assert positive ethics.
+- Jurisprudence is related to Positive Morality in so far as the law is the instrument to assert positive ethics.

 - Jurisprudence believes that Legislations must be based on ethical principles.
 It is not to be divorced from Human principles.